usgpo/cataloging-records/README.md

 ## CGP MARC Record Sets
 ###  1. Six months of catalog records are available, representing the monthly output of the Library Technical Services (LTS) cataloging staff.
 ###  2. Each month has a UTF-8 and a MARC-8 file available for download.
-###  3. The naming convention of the files are as follows: “cataloging_records-YYYYMM_####_format.mrc”  Where YYYYMM is the abbreviation of the month and year. #### is the number of bibliographic records in the record set.
+###  3. The naming convention of the files are as follows: “cataloging_records-YYYYMM_####_format.mrc”.
+The abbreviation YYYYMM stands for the month and year, and #### represents the number of bibliographic records in the record set.
 Format indicates if the character set is either UTF-8 or MARC-8.
 ###  4. Each of the files represent a copy of the record set extracted from CGP.
 The only difference is the character-set: MARC-8 or UTF-8.
 ###  5. Each of the files includes the following categories of bibliographic records: